rboudrouss/birdy/README.md

 - [ ] reformate the code in a oop way. seems like a mess, too much strugling between userService & APIwrapper.
 - [ ] Use React context instead reading the session storage at all time
 - [ ] standardiser les types de input & output des call api <!> (un peu le bordel, si c'est un string ou un nombre)
+- [ ] use Session storage for some session temporary informations like likes posts

 # Projet WEB